 We all know avocado is a great savoury snack but try something different.
 Bake up a batch of these sweet potato, avocado & feta muffins – a great way of using up any ripe avocados languishing in the fruit bowl.

-There are endless puds and treats that don't even need baking; avocado is perfect for these.
+There are endless puds and treats that don’t even need baking; avocado is perfect for these.
 Just whip them up then store in the fridge.
-Our Key lime pie has a raw crust and zesty dairy-free filling that's so sumptuous, you'll keep coming back for more.
+Our key lime pie has a raw crust and zesty dairy-free filling that’s so sumptuous, you’ll keep coming back for more.
 Or, make our creamy avocado lollies for a refreshing summer dessert.

 If you’ve got a pack of rock hard avocados that refuse to ripen, this is the perfect solution: our sticky citrus chicken with griddled avocado & beet salad.
 Use a small knife to cut away the skin, place your avocados on the griddle and they’ll be soft and smoky before you know it.
 Plus, the charred lines on the flesh gives them an interesting new look.